My son has a Star Wars Obsession.

-My son has a Star Wars Obsession.
-Not just every day obsessed either.
-Everything revolves around it.
-If you have a child with an A.B.I or Autism – You will understand Autism & obsessions.
-You will understand the line that is crossed from normal “fandom” over something into the world of serial repetitive obsessive compulsion with an item, song or even a phrase or word.
+It’s like a line is crossed from normal “fandom” over into the world of serial, repetitive & obsessive compulsion with an item, song or even a phrase or word.

 It’s surrounded by thoughts of insecurity and attachment to the item.
-All feelings predominantly powered by anxiety which can also be the product of a very traumatic event.
+All feelings predominantly powered by anxiety.

 In Ryan’s younger years it could be something as insignificant as a pen or a piece of rope.
 I have learnt to try to avoid taking the items out with us because if they are lost or broken it can become a very difficult situation.

 My son didn’t put the light sabre down for almost 48 hours.